onqtam/headjack/src/collective_intelligence.md

 ██████████████████████████████████████████████████████████████████████████████
 # reputation systems & incentives
 ██████████████████████████████████████████████████████████████████████████████

+> "How many hasty, immature, superficial, and misleading judgments are expressed every day [in the press], confusing readers, without any verification." - [Solzhenitsyn](https://twitter.com/AI_Solzhenitsyn/status/1590086890174160902)

+> "Because instant and credible information has to be given [by the press], it becomes necessary to resort to guesswork, rumors, and suppositions to fill in the voids, and none of them will ever be rectified; they will stay on in the readers' memories."
+[Solzhenitsyn](https://twitter.com/AI_Solzhenitsyn/status/1590055302371500032)

 > "instead of echo-chambers of fact-checkers who get all their opinions from the Washington Post and New York Times, one could implement a system of adversarial fact-checking in which people of different opinions work together on establishing the facts" - [Fact-Checking the Fact-Checkers](https://gurwinder.substack.com/p/why-you-cant-trust-fact-checks#:~:text=instead%20of%20echo%2Dchambers%20of%20fact%2Dcheckers%20who%20get%20all%20their%20opinions%20from%20the%20Washington%20Post%20and%20New%20York%20Times%2C%20one%20could%20implement%20a%20system%20of%20adversarial%20fact%2Dchecking%20in%20which%20people%20of%20different%20opinions%20work%20together%20on%20establishing%20the%20facts)